GinFuyou/Timberborn-GinFuyou/LinuxBepInEx/README.md

 # Introduction
 **This is a guide for installing and using mods on Linux systems via Proton for ![Timberborn logo](https://raw.githubusercontent.com/GinFuyou/Timberborn-GinFuyou/main/LinuxBepInEx/illustrations/Timberborn20x.webp "Timberborn") [Timberborn](https://store.steampowered.com/app/1062090/Timberborn/ "Game Steam store page")**

+BepInEx

 > NOTE: It used to be a guide for a *script* that was needed, but it apparently not required anymore.
 Ignore script section until you can't get it to work with prior steps.

 It is compilation of instructions found on different sources and for various Games adapted for **Timberborn** with own experience.

+## IMPORTANT
+We are running game through *proton* Windows compatibility layer, so we are running <ins>Windows version</ins> of the game and <ins>Windows version</ins> of BepInEx, don't confuse with running modded Linux-native game.

 # Requirements to run mods
 To have game starting with active mods you need **winhttp.dll**